suhasmaddali/suhasmaddali/README.md

 🔭 I've used different Machine Learning and Deep Learning models in real-time projects.
 Some of them involve Linear Regression, Logistic Regression, Support Vector Machines (SVM), Decision Trees, Random Forests, Deep Neural Networks, Gradient Boosted Decision Trees, and Naive Bayes.

+## My Additional Information:

+Furthermore, I'm also a gamer where I spend some time gaming on steam and other platforms.
+Sometimes it would be good to spend time doing activities other than reading which would ensure that we could most effectively use our time for doing other activities as well.
+Below are some platforms where I usually game mostly.

 ## My Machine Learning Projects
 ![](https://github.com/suhasmaddali/GIF-files/blob/main/machine%20learning%20gif%20file.gif)